diegotuzi/diegotuzi.github.io/_posts/2018-05-19-unicas-arp.md

 #### Course Project for "Antennas and Radiowave Propagation"
 ##### University of Cassino and Southern Lazio - Academic Year 2018/2019

-As a student of University of Cassino and Southern Lazio, I realized this project insideProf.
-M.D.
-Migliore Prof. Gianfranco Miele.
+As a student of University of Cassino and Southern Lazio, I realized this project inside inside the master course "Antennas and Radiowave Propagation" held by Prof. M.D.
+Migliore.
 The project is a “Coil Antenna design” using the Feko software.

 <img src="/assets/img/2018-05-29_unicas_arp_coil_antenna_project.jpg" class="img-fluid" alt="webinar-keysight-wifi6">